 4) Boot in Safe Mode

-To help narrow down what is interfering with your network connection, try booting into Safe Mode.
-Since this mode runs only the necessary drivers and other basic processes, you can figure out if a third-party app or other setting is to blame.
+Booting in Safe Mode will help you to figure out why your Windows 10 Wi-Fi is not working.
+Since this mode runs only the necessary drivers and other basic processes, you can figure out if a third-party app or other setting is causing the issue.

 5) Resetting your network